asesidaa/TaikoLocalServer/README.md

 # Taiko Local Server

-This is a server for Taiko no Tatsujin Nijiiro ver 39.06
+This is a server for Taiko no Tatsujin Nijiiro ver CHN and 39.06
 It is composed of two major components :

 - [TaikoLocalServer](./TaikoLocalServer/): The server handling the game's requests